avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 <details markdown="1">

-Note the public domain copyright at the beginning of this document.
+<span class="hilite">Note the public domain copyright at the beginning of this document.<span>

 ###  1. Crypto: Adler-32 Checksum Redux {#adler-32}